-Trailing stop loss percentage: 1% should be fine as it gives your coin room to grow, and it is also sure to lock in profits once it is armed. (if you have at least 1.5% as the arming level, and are using an exchange with low fees such as Binance or Kucoin).
+Trailing stop loss percentage: 1% should be fine as it gives your coin room to grow, and it is also sure to lock in profits once it is armed (this is if you have at least 1.5% as the arming level, and are using an exchange with low fees such as Binance or Kucoin).

 Arm trailing stop loss: 1.5% should be the obvious choice here as we have tested the AI with 1.5%, and our Algorithm is based upon our strategies reaching 1.5% every time.

 This is the most crucial part when loading the AI into your hopper!

 Strategy: Select the AI that you have just created.
 For us, this is "Scalping Bot Example".

 Number of targets to buy: This one is set to 1, as we only have 1 open position at a time and 1 coin.